 Maximum Aperture and Minimum Aperture

-Depending on your lens specifications, there is a limit for how large or small aperture can change.
+Depending on your lens specifications, there is a limit to how large or small the aperture can change.

 Maximum aperture is more important as you will know the utmost light your lens can gather.
 This will give you an idea of how dark an environment can be to capture photographs.
 A lens with a maximum aperture of f1.4 or f1.8 is called a ‘fast’ lens.
 It allows more light and is more expensive.
 Due to its importance, the maximum aperture is added with a colon rather than a slash—for example, Nikon 50mm 1:1.4G.